 What Happens If I Miss the Deadline?

-If you fail to report the injury within four years from the date, your case may be barred.
+If you fail to report the injury within two years from the date, your case may be barred.
 However, if you are filing for a cumulative injury as described above, the deadline could be extended for you.

 Deadlines & Exceptions to Filing Claims

-There are certain exceptions for extending the four-year deadline in personal injury cases.
+There are certain exceptions for extending the two-year deadline in personal injury cases.
 These exceptions will either extend the time to file your case or “pause the clock” in case one of the following scenarios were to occur during your time of filing:

 - The plaintiff is deemed as “incapacitated”